 Why do surgeons refer patients to therapy?

-Hand and orthopedic surgeons refer patients to physical or occupational therapy to provider their patient with better recovery outcomes.
+Hand and orthopedic surgeons refer patients to physical or occupational therapy to provide their patient with better recovery outcomes.
 A patient who attends occupational therapy after hand or upper extremity surgery will likely have a faster return to work and other daily/leisure activities.
 Occupational therapy also provides services like scar massage and remodeling to help with scar formation, custom splinting to provide bracing that meets the individual needs of the patient and patient education for future injury prevention.

 Does every patient need occupational therapy?

 Short answer, no. While not every patient needs therapy, most patients will benefit from it!
 Those who have undergone surgery are more likely to boost their post-op recovery during therapy.
 For those with mild conditions, occupational therapy can also be used as a first line intervention to help avoid the need for surgery all together.

 Which conditions benefit from OT services the most?

 Occupational therapy can assist with many hand conditions, whether it’s hand therapy, home exercises or custom splinting.
 Some of these conditions include:

 - Any tendon and nerve injuries